shvedt/mridu-manda/README.md

 ## Changelog

-### Version 1.5 - Latest Release
+## Version 1.6 - Latest Release

-- Added support for Windows users
+- Added a new weather display option `-gc` to display weather data with ascii and colors
+- Added sunrise and sunset times, feels like, visibility
+- Optimized some parts of the code to be more efficient